 When I went to university in Liverpool in 2004 to study Arts, Music & Entertainment Management I didn’t expect to find that I’d finish up in a recession having also had my first episode of psychosis.

 12 years later and I edit my own online magazine.
 Some of my healthy tips were included in DIVA Magazine in 2018.
 I describe myself as a writer, entrepreneur and adventurous woman.
+I love coming up with my next idea or even developing an existing one!

 In 2010 I was having a second wobbly time and life was unsettled.
 I decided to dye my hair bleach blonde like Kurt Cobain or just to show a wild side.
 I added more and more boxes of whitening liquid to my hair as roots started to show.
 It became very brittle